woodrush/growth/README.md

 The number of trees to draw could be changed by changing the constant 9 in the end of the code.

-In this code, the following features are implemented:
+In this code, the following features are implemented/used:

 - recursion (and loops)
 - conditionals (and lazy evaluation)
-- lexical variables ('let' clause)
+- local variables ('let' clause)
 - execution of multiple statements

 Technical details